llafuente/rda-ahk/README.md

 * JAB do not have `setValue` for Value pattern because it just does not exists.
 A combination of keyboard+mouse shall be used to automate.

-* JAB do not have `Scroll` pattern because it does exists, and cannot be mimic because you cannot `setValue` of a scroll item.
+* JAB do not have `Scroll` pattern, the elment exists, but we cannot be mimic the behaviour because it lacks `setValue`.

 * Action pattern is JAB exclusive.
 JAB elements had many custom operations that are called `action` that expose neat functionality like "copy selected text to clipboard".